José Soriano (baseball)

-José Joaquín Soriano (born October 20, 1998) is a Dominican professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+José Joaquín Soriano (born October 20, 1998) is a Dominican professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels.
 He made his MLB debut in 2023.

 Career

 Los Angeles Angels

 Soriano signed with the Los Angeles Angels as an international free agent for a $70,000 signing bonus on March 4, 2016.
 He made his professional debut with the DSL Angels, logging a 3–5 record and 1.58 ERA in 14 games.
 The next season, Soriano split the year between the Rookie-level AZL Angels and the Rookie-level Orem Owlz, recording a cumulative 2–2 record and 4.13 ERA in 13 appearances.
-In 2018, Soriano played for the Single-A Burlington Bees, posting a 1–6 record and 4.47 ERA with 42 strikeouts in 46.1 innings of work.
-In 2019, Soriano split the year between the AZL Angels and Burlington, accumulating a 5–7 record and 2.51 ERA with 92 strikeouts in 82.0 innings pitched.
+In 2018, Soriano played for the Single-A Burlington Bees, posting a 1–6 record and 4.47 ERA with 42 strikeouts in 46 1/3 innings pitched.
+In 2019, Soriano split the year between the AZL Angels and Burlington, accumulating a 5–7 record and 2.51 ERA with 92 strikeouts in 82 innings pitched.
 On February 13, 2020, Soriano underwent Tommy John surgery, prematurely ending his 2020 season, which was later cancelled due to the COVID-19 pandemic.